Welcome to

 Customers who live in Kitchener or Wilmot should email customercare@enovapower.com to sign up for EPP.

-Customers who live in Waterloo, Wellesley or Woolwich should complete the online Equal Payment Application Form.
+Customers who live in Waterloo, Wellesley or Woolwich should complete the online Equal Payment Plan Application Form.

-You have the option of paying with Mastercard, VISA, or American Express through our Payment portal.
+You can pay your invoice with with Mastercard, VISA, or American Express through Payment portal.
 Please note, Paymentus charges a service fee for making payments through this service.

 If your property is in Kitchener or Wilmot, visit https://ipn.paymentus.com/rotp/KWH to make your payment, or call 1-877-481-4886.